tjheslin1/stackoverflow-review-responses/README.md

 ## Tool recommendaton only

 ```
-Please don't just post some tool or library as an answer.
-At least demonstrate [how it solves the problem](https://meta.stackoverflow.com/questions/251602/recommending-off-site-resources-when-questions-dont-ask-for-it/251605#251605) in the answer itself.
+Please include a demonstration as to [how this tool solves the problem](https://meta.stackoverflow.com/questions/251602/recommending-off-site-resources-when-questions-dont-ask-for-it/251605#251605) as part of your answer.
 ```

 ## Answered own question